 Some mtDNA testing services -- namely mtDNAPlus and mtFull Sequence -- are also available for identifying a maternal lineage.
 Whereas Maternal Match tests only one region of mtDNA, mtDNAPlus tests two regions.
 Both men and women can sign up for a mtDNA test.

 The Family Finder DNA test introduced on May 3, 2010 searches for links across all ancestral lines.
-It enables any man or woman to find relatives like grandparents, aunts, uncles, half-siblings, first cousins, second cousins, third cousins, and fourth cousins. myOrigins, introduced on May 6, 2014, estimates a person's ethnic composition by comparing one's autosomal DNA to reference samples from populations around the world.
+It enables any man or woman to find relatives like grandparents, aunts, uncles, half-siblings, first cousins, second cousins, third cousins, and fourth cousins. myOrigins, introduced on May 6, 2014 and updated on April 4, 2017, estimates a person's ethnic composition by comparing one's autosomal DNA to reference samples from populations around the world.

 Family Tree DNA specializes in a number of areas, including American Indian ancestry, Melungeon ancestry, Scottish and Irish ancestry, and Jewish ancestry, and there are also many ongoing surname projects, but people from all ethnic backgrounds are invited to use these services.